-Risk of attack by domestic and transnational terrorist groups exists throughout the country.
-Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.
+Low risk of attack by transnational terrorist groups exists throughout the country.
+Targets may include public places and events, including those frequented by tourists, and transportation systems.

 Passenger boats may be unsafe.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.

 Basic safety standards for recreational water activities (including rafting) are often not in place.
 Rent water sports equipment from reputable operators.

 Basic safety standards for adventure activities (including paragliding and ultralight aircraft tours) may not be in place.
 Travelers should only use reputable adventure-sport operators for activities and equipment rentals.